aimat-lab/gcnn_keras/README.md

 ### Representation
 The most frequent usage for graph convolutions are either node or graph classifaction.
 As for their size, either a single large graph, e.g. citation network or small (batched) graphs like molecules have to be considered.
-Graphs can be represented by a connection table and feature information.
+Graphs can be represented by a connection table plus feature information.
 Typical quantities in tensorform to describe a graph are listed below.

 * `n`: Nodelist of shape `([batch],N,F)` where `N` is the number of nodes and `F` is the node feature dimension.
 * `e`: Edgelist of shape `([batch],M,Fe)` where `M` is the number of edges and `Fe` is the edge feature dimension.